LLM-HPC++: Evaluating LLM-Generated Modern C++ and MPI+OpenMP Codes for Scalable Mandelbrot Set Computation: Quality of the generated codes

 \section{Quality of the generated codes}

-Figure~\ref{fig:code:lines:of:code} shows the lines of code (loc) obtained using the \textit{cloc} tool\footnote{\url{https://github.com/AlDanial/cloc}}.
-We observe that in most cases ChatGPT 5 and Claude generated more lines of codes than ChatGPT 4 and Llama.
+Figure~\ref{fig:code:lines:of:code} shows the lines of code (loc) obtained using the \textit{cloc} tool\footnote{\url{https://github.com/AlDanial/cloc}} for the generated code.
+We observe that in most cases ChatGPT 5 and Claude generated more lines of code than ChatGPT 4 and LLaMA.
+Only for the generated code using LLaMA did we have to add 39 lines of code to get it working.
+For all other generated codes no substantial amount of lines of code needed to be added.
 Table~\ref{tab:code:loc:distributed} shows the lines of code for the distributed codes and similar behavior is observed.
+To fix the generated code for LLaMA, we had to add 11 lines of code.

-To quantify how difficult it was to develop the code, we used the \textbf{Co}nstructive \textbf{Co}st \textbf{Mo}del (COCOMO)~\citep{5010193,1237981}.
+To quantify how difficult it was to develop the code, we used the \textbf{Co}nstructive \textbf{Co}st \textbf{Mo}del (COCOMO)~\cite{5010193,1237981}.
 The COCOMO model aims for serial code and does not take parallel or distributed programming into account.
-An attempt to investigate parallel programming was made with the COCOMO \textit{II} model~\citep{miller2018applicability}.
+An attempt to investigate parallel programming was made with the COCOMO \textit{II} model~\cite{miller2018applicability}.
 Starting in the 90s, the HPC community discussed having a cost model for HPC codes; however, no model has been proposed as of today.
 Therefore, we use the COCOMO model.
 We used the open-source tool \textit{scc}\footnote{\url{https://github.com/boyter/scc}} to get the COCOMO metrics.

 Figure~\ref{fig:effort:shared} shows the effort and quality of the generated codes for the shared memory parallelism.
-We observe that Llama has two outliers for the coroutines and parallel algorithms.
+We observe that LLaMA has two outliers for the coroutines and parallel algorithms.
 ChatGPT 5 performed the best and all results are in the right upper corner.
 Claude performed the second best and ChatGPT 4 third.
 From the estimated efforts, all generated codes behaved similarly.

 Figure~\ref{fig:effort:distributed} shows the effort and quality of the generated codes for the distritbuted memory parallelism.
 The ChatGPT 5 code had more effort than the other codes.
 The Claude and ChatGPT 4 generated codes have similar efforts.
-The Llama code had less effort and was the only code with runtime issues.
+The LLaMA code had less effort and was the only code with runtime issues.